grafana/loki/docs/sources/get-started/labels/structured-metadata.md

 # What is structured metadata

 {{% admonition type="warning" %}}
-Structured metadata is an experimental feature and is subject to change in future releases of Grafana Loki.
 This feature is not yet available for Cloud Logs users.
 {{% /admonition %}}

 {{% admonition type="warning" %}}